vitalbadjo/pfs/README.md

 add unsubscribers on all on* firebase functions add project condition and tasks order and reorder on remove condition add counter untracked tasks and edit it

+BUGS
+- when remove last project it doesnt remove from appbar, page reloading is removing this bug
+- projects page conditions row last col delimiter not correct